fire-archive/DesignConcepts/chapters/level_05.md

 Your next step is to **add, remove, or change one rule in order to remove the effect of the positive feedback loop**.
 Why did you choose the particular change that you did?
 What do you expect will happen – how will the dynamics change in response to your modified mechanic?
 Write down your prediction.

 Then, **play the game again** with your rules modification.
 Did it work?
-Did it have any other side effects that you didn’t anticipate?
+Did it have any other side effects that you didn't anticipate?
 How did the dynamics *actually* change?
-Be honest, and don’t be afraid if your prediction wasn’t accurate.
+Be honest, and don't be afraid if your prediction wasn't accurate.
 The whole *point* of this is so you can see for yourself how hard it is to predict gameplay changes from a simple rules change, without actually playing.

 Next, **share what you learned** with the community.
 [I have created a new page on the course Wiki](http://gamedesignconcepts.pbworks.com/L5-Homeplay).
 On that page, write the following: